dumabg/test_screen/README.md

 ##### ThemeData.platform (TargetPlatform) on web applications

 `ThemeData.platform` returns a `TargetPlatform` enum.
 This enum hasn't a value for web applications.
-If your UI is multiplatform and needs to adapt to web, you need to use the global constant [`kIsWeb`](https://api.flutter.dev/flutter/foundation/kIsWeb-constant.html).
-Using `kIsWeb` has the same results than using `Platform`, it can only execute the code on a web environment, so it can't do tests on your development environment (Windows, linux, ...).
+If your UI is multi platform and needs to adapt to web, you need to use the global constant [`kIsWeb`](https://api.flutter.dev/flutter/foundation/kIsWeb-constant.html).
+Using `kIsWeb` has the same results than using `Platform`, it can only execute the code on a web environment, so it can't do tests on your development environment (Windows, Linux, ...).

 To avoid this problem, `test_screen` package uses the package `ui_target_platform` for enumerating platforms. `ui_target_platform` defines the enum `UITargetPlatform`, that is the same than `TargetPlatform` but with a new value: `web`.